coolya/some-modelix-samples/doc/README.md

 The imaginary domain use-case is a display next to each room that shows the upcoming lectures in that room or a display in the main hall showing all the lectures of the current day.
 This use case envisions a scenario where a system/service outside of MPS wants to consume the content of models defined in MPS (i.e. read only access).

-The [dashboard](/spa-dashboard-angular) implements such a simple application.
+The [dashboard](/spa-dashboard-angular), an angular app that serves the content of a model, implements such a simple application.
-It is an angular app that serves the content of a model.
+In this simple case, a user does not need to edit these models from the browser.
-A user can not edit these models from the browser.
+As a result, the simple openAPI implementation `rest-api-json-bulk` is used.

 [<img src="./images/uc-1-read-only-dashboard.svg" width=80% >](https://app.diagrams.net/#Hmodelix/modelix-samples/main/doc/images/uc-1-read-only-dashboard.svg)